 Learn more about Understanding Texts & Readers at Heinemann.com

-Jen began her career in education as a teacher in Title I schools in NYC and later joined the Teachers College Reading and Writing Project at Columbia University.
-Through TCRWP and now as an independent consultant, she has spent over a decade helping teachers across the country to create literacy classrooms where students are joyfully engaged and the the instruction is meaningfully individualized to students' goals.
+Jen began her career in education as an NYC public school teacher.
+Now as a consultant, she has spent the last fifteen+ years helping teachers across the country create literacy classrooms where students are joyfully engaged, and the instruction is meaningfully individualized to students' goals.
+Jen is also a member of Parents Magazine Board of Advisors for education and literacy.

-Jen holds a BA from Vassar College and an MA from Teachers College, where she has also taught graduate and undergraduate classes on urban education reform and children’s literature.
+Jen holds a BA from Vassar College and an MA from Teachers College, where she has also taught graduate and undergraduate classes.